 Income Statement Comparison

-The following table provides a comparative view of the most recent income statement metrics for CDW Corporation and Datadog, Inc., highlighting key financial performance indicators.
+The table below presents a side-by-side comparison of the latest fiscal year income statement metrics for CDW Corporation and Datadog, Inc., highlighting key financial figures for 2024.

 | Metric | CDW Corporation | Datadog, Inc. |